 Deadline Extended!
-Call for Proposals: National Tribal & Indigenous Climate Conference August 31-September 3, 2020, St. Paul, Minnesota Proposals now due: May 1, 2020
+Call for Proposals: National Tribal & Indigenous Climate Conference August 31-September 3, 2020, St. Paul, Minnesota

-Proposals now due: May 1, 2020
+Proposals now due: May 29, 2020

 The Institute for Tribal Environmental Professionals (ITEP) is honored to host the United States' first Biennial National Tribal and Indigenous Climate Conference (NTICC) along with support from the Bureau of Indian Affairs (BIA) Tribal Resilience Program.
 The NTICC is open to all US tribal nations and Indigenous Peoples from throughout the world, with an emphasis on including our Elders and Youth.
 The NTICC will convene experts on climate change and will include a balance of Traditional Indigenous Knowledges and Western Science.
 We invite people to submit proposals discussing climate-related impacts, assessments, tools, adaptation planning, mitigation and actions in one or more of the following tracks: